Starbucks' expansion runs out of steam in South Africa

 The company sources coffee from nine countries in Africa along with small-batch reserve coffees from around the world.

-"For Starbucks to really make a profit they have to bring the costs down significantly but at the same time you need scale and selling more units,' said Treunicht.
+"For Starbucks to really make a profit they have to bring the costs down significantly but at the same time you need scale and selling more units," added Mr Treunicht.

 But cost-cutting is tricky at Starbucks where prime store locations, branded products and fast wi-fi are internationally standardised - as well as having your name scribbled on your takeaway cup.